soyart/webtools/artnoi.com/src/blog/2021/searx/index.md

 Feb 3, [2021](/blog/2021/)

-Dear readers, you may have noticed that recently a strange Searx link has been added the website header.
-Yup, that is my public Searx instance - and you can use it, or even host your own too!
-My Searx instance is properly set up, with `filtron` and `morty` hardening the instance.

 # Replace Google Search with [Searx](https://searx.me)

 I have never had good search results from DuckDuckGo, and after operating my own website, could not bring myself to trust DuckDuckGo, so I decided to try to host my own instance of Searx.